seetaresearch/dragon/docs/api/python/dragon/math.rst

   : Compute the tanh of input.

   `top_k(...) <math/top_k.html>`_
-  : Return the top-K largest or smallest elements along the given axis.
+  : Return the top k-largest or k-smallest elements along the given axis.

+  `var(...) <math/var.html>`_
+  : Compute the variance value of elements along the given axis.

 .. toctree::
   :hidden: